 It was sad when I reluctantly decided, with feedback from others I respect, that it really was not suitable for a book cover in the crime fiction genre.

 All is not lost!
 Kelly, the artist, has mailed it to me.
 It will take pride of place in my living room.
 Thank you, Kelly.

-Please take a few moments to read my review of Kelly’s beautiful book about a special-needs dog.Follow Me Here On Social Media or BookBub
+Please take a few moments to read my review of Kelly’s beautiful book about a special-needs dog.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub